How UK Students choose a University

 Location, nightlife or academic excellence?
-New research reveals the most important factors that draw students towards their preferred uni
+Research on how to choose a university & most important factors that draw students to choose where to study.

 A new survey among more than 2,000 people across the UK has revealed the most important factors for prospective students when choosing which university to attend.

 SPCE Labs, the research arm of student lettings app SPCE, commissioned the independent research in March 2018.
 The respondents – current undergraduate students at UK universities, or people who have graduated in the past decade – were asked to score a range of factors from one to ten, with one being not important at all and 10 being extremely important.

 |1||The course on offer: its curriculum, assessment type and structure||8.4|